Sugar, corn syrup face off over 'natural' claims in U.S. trial

 The case comes amid a decline in sweetener demand.
 The U.S. slowdown is due in part to concerns about high rates of obesity and diabetes.

-“You can look at Beyonce and (Arnold) Schwarzenegger,” Lanier said.
-“They both are human and they both have bodies, but you can see the difference.”
+“You are going to decide who is playing by the rules, and who is not,” Lanier said.

-But Dan Webb, an attorney for the corn refiners, said both sugar and corn syrup have the same impact on the body, and the same amount of calories.
+But Dan Webb, an attorney for the corn refiners, said both sugar and corn syrup have the same impact on the body.

 “One is crystal, one is liquid.
 They both are sugars,” Webb said.